PlasmaHH/vdb/doc/ASM.md

 ### function calls
 We plan to do the same we do with the syscalls with function calls, but its not yet usable.

+### Mnemonics
+Sometimes its hard to exactly recall what a mnemonic does or what the exact direction of the arguments are.
+For selected/supported mnemonics ( and architectures ) setting `vdb-asm-explain` will enable a short sentence of explanation for each supported assembler instruction.

+### Jump annotations
+When `vdb-asm-annotate-jumps`  is active, then all (detected and supported) conditional jump instructions will output when they detected via register flow analysis whether the jump is being taken.

 ### constants
 Whenever we load some constants into registers or similar, we annotate them as good as we can.
 Mostly this will be a